Little Big Star

-Little Big Star is a singing contest aired every Saturday afternoon on ABS-CBN in the Philippines and worldwide on The Filipino Channel.
-The show was hosted by a Filipina singer and actress Sarah Geronimo. the series premiered on Saturday, from September 24, 2005, to February 3, 2007, replacing Hoy Gising!
+Little Big Star is a Philippine television reality competition show broadcast by ABS-CBN.
+Hosted by Sarah Geronimo, it aired on the network's Saturday afternoon line up from September 24, 2005 to February 3, 2007, replacing Hoy Gising!
 Kapamilya and was replaced by Little Big Superstar.
 The show features aspiring young singers who battle it out each week to become the next Little Big Star.

-The "Little Big Star" competition is divided into two "divisions"; the Little Division for contestants ages 6 to 9 years old and the Big Division with contestants ages 10 to 13 years old.
+The "Little Big Star" competition is divided into two "divisions"; the Little Division for contestants ages six to nine years old and the Big Division with contestants ages 10 to 13 years old.

 Hosts

 Sarah Geronimo

 Sarah Geronimo heads the nationwide broadcast of Little Big Star.
 In Little Big Star Manila, finalists from the regional shows are sent to battle in the grand finals.

-Sarah herself won a singing competition, IBC 13's Star for a Night.
+Sarah herself won a singing competition, IBC's Star for a Night.

 Sheryn Regis

-Sheryn Regis is the host of Little Big Star Cebu, aired on ABS-CBN Channel 3 Cebu.
+Sheryn Regis is the host of Little Big Star Cebu, aired on ABS-CBN Cebu.
 LBS Cebu was recognized as the fourth top-rating show in ABS-CBN's Nationwide Charts.

 Sheryn won 1st runner-up in Star in a Million back in 2004.

 Nikki Bacolod

-Nikki Bacolod is the face and voice behind Little Big Star Davao, airing on ABS-CBN Channel 4 Davao.
+Nikki Bacolod is the face and voice behind Little Big Star Davao, airing on ABS-CBN Davao.
 Nikki placed 2nd to Jerome Sala in Search for the Star in a Million (Season 2), which coincidentally, Sarah was also hosting with her co-champions.